What is ERP in simple terms?

 - Procurement Management

 - Production and Supply Chain Management

 - Project Management

 - Inventory Management

 - Accounting Management and Financial Management

 These modules work in an integrated way (we pass from one module to another by a tab) and rely on one and the same centralized database.
-ERP needs to be parameterized in depth to be adapted to the processes and specificities of the user company that is why they use integrators who will do this work of deployment and optimization with them.
+An ERP Software needs to be configured in-depth to be adapted to the processes and specificities of the user company which is why they use integrators who will do this work of deployment and optimization with them.